Aaraiz-A/cs30-major-project/proposal.md

 ## Description
 A 2d platformer where the main character has a gun.
 He has to jump on platforms and has to get rid of his enemies.
-There will be multiple levels, and each will get more difficult as they go.
+There will be one big level, and it will get harder as it goes.

 ## Extra Notes
 - Worked on p5play demo's the first few days (started making code later)